LGBTQ rights in Russia: Russian Federation

-In 2007, Human Rights Watch and the International Lesbian, Gay, Bisexual, Trans and Intersex Association noted that there was an attack on the civil rights of LGBT people in Russia, a shrinking space for discussing homosexuality, censorship in the media, and persecution of dissidents.
+In 2007, Human Rights Watch and the International Lesbian, Gay, Bisexual, Trans and Intersex Association noted that there was an attack on the civil rights of LGBTQ people in Russia, a shrinking space for discussing homosexuality, censorship in the media, and persecution of dissidents.

-According to Human Rights Watch, public statements by the leadership of the Russian Orthodox Church show signs of inciting hatred towards LGBT people.
-In June 2011, the ROC presented to the Council of Europe a report by Russian lawyers, “On the Right to Critical Evaluation of Homosexuality and on Legal Restrictions on the Imposition of Homosexuality,” the essence of which, according to the Moscow Helsinki Group, is an attack on LGBT rights using homophobic arguments.
+According to Human Rights Watch, public statements by the leadership of the Russian Orthodox Church show signs of inciting hatred towards LGBTQ people.
+In June 2011, the ROC presented to the Council of Europe a report by Russian lawyers, "On the Right to Critical Evaluation of Homosexuality and on Legal Restrictions on the Imposition of Homosexuality", the essence of which, according to the Moscow Helsinki Group, is an attack on LGBTQ rights using homophobic arguments.

-In 2013, following the adoption of the federal law against “propaganda of homosexuality,” attacks on LGBT events intensified.
-British human rights activist Peter Tatchell noted that there is a tendency for homophobic repression to escalate in Russia, including criminal liability for freedom of expression, a ban on adoption of children by foreign homosexual couples, and the designation of LGBT organizations that receive grants from abroad as “foreign agents.”
-Human Rights First links the persecution of dissenters, including the persecution of LGBT citizens, to the response to the 2011–2013 Russian protests.
-In its opinion, Putin began to actively oppose LGBT rights in order to strengthen his influence within the country and distract attention from other problems.
+In 2013, following the adoption of the federal law against "propaganda of homosexuality", attacks on LGBTQ events intensified.
+British human rights activist Peter Tatchell noted that there is a tendency for homophobic repression to escalate in Russia, including criminal liability for freedom of expression, a ban on adoption of children by foreign homosexual couples, and the designation of LGBTQ organisations that receive grants from abroad as "foreign agents".
+Human Rights First links the persecution of dissenters, including the persecution of LGBTQ citizens, to the response to the 2011–2013 Russian protests.
+In its opinion, Putin began to actively oppose LGBTQ rights in order to strengthen his influence within the country and distract attention from other problems.

 In May 2019, ILGA-Europe placed Russia in 46th place among 49 European countries in terms of homophobia.